tanyabouman/type-inferencing-4tb3/README.md

 for this project.

-To run the code, be sure to install Haskell using this link: https://www.haskell.org/downloads and be suer to check out our makefile.
+To run the code, be sure to install Haskell using this link: https://www.haskell.org/downloads and be sure to check out our makefile.